SpecialBomb/sbdm/README.md

 +Players won't keep weapons, ammo, health, and armor when changing levels.

-+If someone were to hit you, and you fall into water, slime, or lava and die within 3 seconds, a frag will go to the attacker.
-(Essentially, you push someone into lava, you get a frag).
++If someone were to suicide with a recent attacker, the recent attacker will get the frag.

++The invisibility ring doesn't make your weapons invisible.

 +Walljumping! (see below)